What is garnet

-Garnet is a dense and hard silicate mineral which occurs in many rock types, but it is especially common in some metamorphic rocks like schist and amphibolite.
-It is a common rock-forming mineral in some igneous rocks.
+Garnet is a group of dense and hard silicate minerals which occurs in many rock types, but they are especially common in some metamorphic rocks like schist and amphibolite.
+Garnets are common rock-forming minerals in some igneous rocks.

 Garnet is actually a mineral group, not a single mineral.
 These minerals share similar crystal structure, but they have a variable chemical composition.
 The general chemical formula is X3Y2(SiO4)3, where X cations are mostly Fe2+, Mn2+, Mg, and Ca and the Y cations are Al, Fe3+, and Cr3+.